As an Amazon Associate, I earn from qualifying purchases.

 Air Fryer Roasted Garlic is so simple to make, and even better, cooking it won’t heat up your house!
 Packed with flavor, roasted garlic cloves add a delicious and mellow garlic flavor to so many dishes.

-Roasted garlic is one of those cooking techniques that can make you feel like a total kitchen pro.
-Unlike raw garlic, roasted garlic is milder, with a deeper, almost sweet flavor.
+Roasting whole heads of garlic is one of those cooking techniques that can make you feel like a total kitchen pro.
+Unlike raw garlic, roasted garlic is milder, with a sweet carmelized flavor.

 If raw garlic has you running for the hills, roasted garlic cloves might just be the solution you’ve been searching for.